abo-abo/hydra/README.md

 # Community wiki

-A good amount of useful hydras are aggregated in projects [community wiki](https://github.com/abo-abo/hydra/wiki/Hydras%20by%20Topic).
+You can find some user created hydras and more documentation in the project's [community wiki](https://github.com/abo-abo/hydra/wiki/).
 Feel free to add your own or edit the existing ones.

 # The Rules Hydra-tics